 Other causes of alopecia are less biochemically complex.
 Peroxides, other dyes, straighteners, a products-some of which are extremely alkaline, with a pH of 14 or so-are implicated in many cases of intractable scarring alopecia.

-According to some medical sites, including provacyl-info2.com, chronic chemical irritation by these agents can kill follicles.
+According to some medical doctors, chronic chemical irritation by these agents can kill follicles.
 Irradiation and cancer chemotherapy are also well-known to cause hair loss (permanent with the former, temporary with the latter).
 Allergic reactions to any substance can also cause dermatitis, follicle damage, and temporary hair loss; if you suspect an exogenous agent, consider referral for patch testing (the common dye ingredient paraphenylenediamine, widely implicated as an allergen, is a component of the standard North American patch test).

 If the patient wears ponytails or corn rows, binds hair tightly with rollers or barrettes, combs or picks it too vigorously, or twists it tightly into knots, prolonged physical tension can result in traction alopecia.
 As with trichotillomania, striking geometric patterns often characterize this condition.